wfjm/w11/doc/README_buildsystem_ISE.md

 The make flow supports also loading the bitstream into FPGAs, either via Xilinx Impact, or via the Cypress FX2 USB controller is available.

-For Xilinx Impact a Xilinx USB Cable II has to be properly setup, than simply use
+For Xilinx Impact a Xilinx USB Cable II has to be set up properly, than simply use

     make <sys>.iconfig